Unleash/unleash/websitev2/docs/sdks/android-proxy.md

 # Step 5: Instantiate the client

 Having created your `UnleashContext` and your `UnleashConfig` you can now instantiate your client.
-Make sure you only do this once, and pass the instantiated the client to classes/functions that need it.
+Make sure you only do this once, and pass the instantiated client to classes/functions that need it.

 ```kotlin
 import io.getunleash.UnleashClient